-At one time, Charlottesville was one of the best-kept secrets in Virginia, but we’ve been discovered, as they say, and tourists and new residents alike are flocking here.
+At one time, our little town was one of the best-kept secrets in Virginia, but we’ve been discovered, as they say, and tourists, retirees and new residents alike are flocking here to walk our Downtown Mall or visit Monticello, Thomas Jefferson’s home.

-Once only known for the University of Virginia, this area now boasts more than just natural beauty in the surrounding mountains.
+Once only known for the University of Virginia, this once sleepy area now boasts more than just natural beauty in the surrounding mountains.

-Charlottesville is located just east of the Blue Ridge mountains in central Virginia and incredible views can be spotted from anywhere around town, from Tip Top at Pantops to the new rooftop terrace at Heirloom at the Graduate Hotel on the Corner, or any parking garage around town really.
+Charlottesville is located just east of the Blue Ridge Mountains in central Virginia and incredible views can be spotted from anywhere around town, from Tip Top at Pantops to the rooftop terrace at Heirloom at the Graduate Hotel on the Corner, or any parking garage around town really.

 As a result of eight annexations, the most recent of which was in 1968, this independent city is now 10.4 square miles.
-As of 2015, the population was 48,210 – UVA adds more than 20,000 students a year to that number.
+As of 2015, the population was 48,210 – UVA adds more than 20,000 students a year to that number even though the Grounds are technically considered a part of Albemarle County.

-The city itself has 18 distinctive neighborhoods, from Belmont, Starr Hill and Fifeville to Rugby Road and Greenbrier, just to name a few.
+The city itself has 18 distinctive neighborhoods, from Belmont, Woolen Mills, Starr Hill and Fifeville to Rugby Road, Park Street/Locust Avenue and Greenbrier, just to name a few.

 The Bureau of Economic Analysis combines the City of Charlottesville with the County of Albemarle for statistical purposes, bringing its steadily growing total population to approximately 150,000.